Updated

 Site visit

-Fusion engineer drives the QEW east to your Grimsby location.
-Full walk of the environment, including cellar door, tasting room, production, and office.
-Compliance framework that matters for your customers identified and scoped.
-Free, 5 business days.
+A Fusion engineer drives the QEW east to your Grimsby location for a full walk of the environment, including cellar door, tasting room, production, clinic, or office.
+We identify and scope the compliance framework that matters for your customers.
+Free, about 5 business days.

 Cutover

-Tooling deployed (RMM, EDR or MDR, backup).
+Tooling deployed (RMM, SentinelOne EDR, Huntress MDR, backup).
 Documentation captured.
-Access reviews, MFA enforcement, endpoint baselines to CIS Controls v8.1 level.
+Access reviews, MFA and conditional access enforced, endpoint baselines brought to CIS Controls v8.1 level.
 For PCI-scoped operators, POS network isolation and cardholder data environment scoping documented.
 30 to 60 days.

 Operate

-24/7 monitoring, proactive patching, monthly reporting, quarterly CISSP-led review, annual restore drill, ongoing user support.
-Named senior engineer.
-QEW-east dispatch scheduled into your tasting-room or production calendar.
+24/7 monitoring, proactive patching, monthly reporting, quarterly CISSP-led review, documented restore drills, and ongoing user support.
+A named senior engineer, not a rotating queue.
+QEW-east dispatch scheduled into your tasting-room, clinic, or production calendar.

 Managed IT for Grimsby’s Key Sectors